 Blue fire phenomenon

-After a 1,5 hour climb (it might be 2, if you go more slowly, or less if you are really speedy), I’ve arrived at the viewpoint where several dozens of tourists were already standing and observing several blue fire flames playing on the volcano surface.
+After a 1,5 hour climb (it might be 2, if you go more slowly, or less if you are really speedy), I arrived at the viewpoint where several dozens of tourists were already standing and observing a few blue fire flames playing on the volcano surface.
 Hot sulfurous gases are highly flammable and ignite when getting in touch with oxygen, burning with an electric blue flame.
 Flames are there actually all the time, but only visible at night.
 Sometimes.
 That evening the weather conditions were not perfect, so blue-flames promise might have been a disappointment for some.

 I sat behind one rock, trying to warm myself up.
 Speed walking towards the top made me sweat, and I was shivering in the absence of an additional shirt.
 To be honest, I sat down thinking that all of us are waiting for the blue flames to happen, while the flames have already reached their visibility peak.
 The rising sun was erasing them completely.

 Kawah Ijen Volcano in a surprising striptease

 While I was observing the beautiful sunrise, behind my back, Kawah Ijen was quickly stripping off its cloudy clothes.
 In a matter of seconds, white clouds climbed over the crater rim, revealing the surreal, turquoise blue crater lake.
 That was indeed deus ex machina.
 Literally, it appeared out of the blue.

 One kilometer in width, this is the largest highly acidic lake in the world!
 On the PH scale from 0 to 14, this lake is 0.13!
 No life exists close to these waters.